Sabbath: Samaritanism

+The Israelite Samaritan Sabbath prayer services are conducted weekly in their synagogue on Mount Gerizim.

-The Sabbath is observed weekly by the Samaritan community every Friday to Saturday beginning and ending at sundown, for twenty four hours the families gather together to celebrate the rest day, all electricity with the exception of minimal lighting (kept on the entire day) in the house is disconnected, no work is done, neither is cooking or driving allowed.
+The Sabbath is observed weekly by the Samaritan community every Friday to Saturday, beginning and ending at sundown, for twenty-four hours.
+The families gather to celebrate the rest day; all electricity in the house, except for minimal lighting (kept on the entire day), is disconnected; no work is done, nor is cooking or driving allowed.
 The time is devoted to worship which consists of seven prayer services (divided into two for Sabbath eve, two in the morning, one in afternoon and one at eve of conclusion), reading the weekly Torah portion (According to the Samaritan yearly Torah cycle), spending quality time with family, taking meals, rest and sleep, and within the community visiting each other is encouraged.
 Shabbat candles are not used in Samaritan custom and would be considered a violation of the biblical commandment of "You shall not kindle fire".